AlexKurta/generator-webpack-config/README.md

 Please also check that the project runs as a locally installed npm module:

-First run this command to compile project, run npm pack and npm install the tgz file into os's temp directory (so it's isolated)
+First run this command to compile the project, run npm pack and npm install the tgz file into the os's temp directory (so it's isolated).
+In an attempt to avoid permission problems the script uses this approach and does not install anything globally.

 ```
 npm run test-npm-local